microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaGroup.md

 ### Example 1: Remove a group

-This example demonstrates how to remove a group in Microsoft Entra ID.

 ```powershell
 Connect-Entra -Scopes 'Group.ReadWrite.All'
 Remove-EntraBetaGroup -ObjectId 'hhhhhhhh-3333-5555-3333-qqqqqqqqqqqq'
 ```

-This command removes the specified group from Microsoft Entra ID.
+This example demonstrates how to remove a group in Microsoft Entra ID.

-ObjectId - parameter specifies the ID of the group to be removed.

 ## PARAMETERS